|X-Arcade Arcade2TV Showcase Pedestal Setup Guide, Manual and Support

 - If you get a message saying "Invalid Locations", you will need to restore the Maximus Arcade default preferences.
 To do this, exit Maximus to Windows by pressing Ctrl+Alt+Del simultaneously to open Task Manager, and choose End Task on 'Arcade Frontend'.
 Next press the 'More Details' button and Choose File>Run, then type in "explorer" without the quotes and hit enter.
 Then you will need to go to the directory "C:\MAX 2.10\!
 Restore Default Prefs\" and run the file called "!
 File Copier".
 Then simply reboot the PC.

-- If you upgrade to Windows 8.1, you will need to do the step above and also run the file "Registry Shell".
+- If you upgrade Windows (not recommended), you will need to do the step above and also run the file "Registry Shell".
 You will also need to re-input the Maximus Registration code.

 - If your screen is flipping sideways while playing, you will need to disable the video card's built in Hotkeys (disabled by default).
 To do this, first exit Maximus to Windows, on the keyboard hold Right Ctrl and press Q (from any menu screen, not in a game).
 Then right-click anywhere on the desktop and go to HotKeys and choose disable.
 From here you can reboot the PC.